-How To Find All Pages on a Website?
+How To Find All Pages on a Domain?

-In this section, we will introduce some practical ways to find all available pages on website:
+In this section, we will introduce some practical ways to help you figure out how to view all website pages:

 1- Using Your Sitemap File

-Your sitemap would help you when analyzing all of your web pages.
+The first way to get all pages of a website is to take advantage of your sitemap.
 If you do not have a sitemap, a sitemap generator can help you to generate one for yourself.
 Everything you need to do is enter your domain name and the sitemap will be generated for you.

 You can easily find all website pages using the XML Sitemap.
 The XML Sitemap is the precise way to count the number of pages without much effort.
 You can use this method for any website because the Sitemap is accessible to all users.
 If you have the site URL, easily open the Sitemap on the browser using one of the below URLs:

 http://sitename.com/sitemap_index.xml – For a site having multiple Sitemaps